Quicken Loans mortgage review

 How is Quicken Loans related to Rocket Mortgage?

-If you’re looking for a streamlined online application, and help along the way, Quicken Loans gets kudos for its customer service and quick closing process.
-But be ready to pay up to $700 for a deposit during the application process.
+If you’re looking for a streamlined online application with quality help along the way, Quicken Loans gets kudos for its customer service and quick closing process.
+But be ready to pay up to $700 in application deposits and face a hard credit pull, which could lower your credit score.